MariaAbadi/pouchdb/docs/users.md

 ## Delta
 [Delta](http://delta.octavore.com/) is a command-line utility for text diffs.
 View split diffs in the browser with syntax highlighting, or in the command-line using the --cli flag.

+## DevITJobs

+[DevITJobs](https://devitjobs.com) is a job board for the tech industry with required salary info & tech stacks

 ## eHealth Africa

 {% include img.html width=200 src="ehealth_africa.png" alt="eHealth Africa" %}